oasis-open/cti-pattern-matcher/Notes.md

 observations.

 - **Temporal qualifiers are less effective at reducing the number of bindings.**
-For example, using `REPEATED 5 TIMES` might result in a lot of possible bindings, whereas `REPEATED 5 TIMES WITHIN 5 MINUTES` could allow additional temporal filtering, reducing the number of bindings.
+For example, using `REPEATS 5 TIMES` might result in a lot of possible bindings, whereas `REPEATS 5 TIMES WITHIN 300 SECONDS` could allow additional temporal filtering, reducing the number of bindings.
 However, the matcher works in a very simple way, applying each qualifier in turn.
 The repetition is computed first, then temporal filtering occurs second.
 They don't occur at the same time.
 So you could still get large growth in the number of bindings in the first step.
 A more clever implementation could do both at the same time.

 - **"Creative" use of references can cause large memory usage.**  This is a